-STUDENT ACCOUNTS Welcome Center, 42 W. Warren, 4th floor 577-3653 RECEIVABLE http://www.studentcenter.wayne.ed u/
+STUDENT ACCOUNTS Welcome Center, 42 W. Warren, 4th floor 577-3653 RECEIVABLE

 Accounts Receivable is responsible for addressing students' questions and concerns related to their student account activity and collecting outstanding tuition and/or loan balances.
 Fall/Winter hours are 8:30 a.m. to 6 p.m.
 Monday through Thursday, 8:30 a.m. to 5 p.m. on Friday.